OpenExoplanetCatalogue/open_exoplanet_catalogue/README.md

 Status update
 --------------
-As you might have noticed the Open Exoplanet Catalogue has been in a a dormant state for a few months, recieving only a few updates.
-This is mainly due to a lack of contributors.
-In the fall, we plan to have about 100 undegraduates in computer science work on the OEC.
-Their main goal will be to implement an automated way to gather data from various sources on the internet.
-We will keep the data fully referenced so that it is easy to find out where the data is coming from.
-We will also allow for manual edits of the accumulated data (as it has been in the past).
-All of these things together should make the OEC the most complete and most up-to-date exoplanet catalogue out there.
-In the meantime, please keep your pull request coming! -- Hanno Rein -- June 2016.
+Since June 2020, I have started maintaining the Open Exoplanet Catalogue more actively again.
+I plan to manually enter data for time sensitive and high profile discoveries.
+But due to the large number of planets that get discovered these days, I will import data from the NASA Exoplanet Archive for all other planets.
+See the `oec_continuity` repository for details.
+Please continue to watch out for errors and submit pull requests!  -- Hanno Rein

 About the Open Exoplanet Catalogue
 --------------